-Aspen lodge: this is a hotel like building with 24 rooms, library and laundry.
+Aspen lodge: this is a hotel-like building with 24 rooms, library and laundry.
 Each room has a queen bed and bathroom.
 This building is mostly for adults and includes a small parking lot.
-It is currently under renovation as of spring 2016.

 Since the ranch does not provide bedding or towels, we recommend that you bring warm sleeping bags or sheets and blankets, pillows, towels, etc.